-Rate or Fee Discount Granted Discount % Discount \$ Actual \$ Budget \$ Circumstances in which Discount is Granted General Rates 2.00% Ť 40,690 • A discount of 2% of the current rates levied will be offered to rate payers whose payment of the full amount owing, including the arrears and charges, is received on or before 35 days after the date appearing on the rate notice.
-The discount will apply to interim rates issued after the billing date. - 40,690 38,632 Waivers or Concessions Rate or Fee and Charge to which the Waiver or Concession is Granted Katanning Country Club Type Concession Discount % 50.00% Discount \$ Actual \$ 1,930 \$ 1,368 Reasons for the Waiver or Concession Council resolved to continue providing a 50% concession in rates otherwise payable on lots 2, 130 & 4 Round Drive, commencing on 1 July 2014 for a period of 10 years, - - - 1,930 42,620 1,368 in recognition of the recreation facilities the Club provides to the Katanning community.
+Rate or Fee Discount Granted Discount % Discount \$ Actual \$ Budget \$ Circumstances in which Discount is Granted General Rates 2.00% 40,690 38,632 A discount of 2% of the current rates levied will be offered to rate payers whose payment of the full amount owing, including the arrears and charges, is received on or before 35 days after the date appearing on the rate notice.
+The discount will apply to interim rates issued after the billing date.
+40,690 38,632 Waivers or Concessions , Rate or Fee and Charge to which the Waiver or Concession is Granted Katanning Country Club Type Concession Discount % 50.00% Discount \$ Actual \$ 1,930 Budget \$ 1,368 Reasons for the Waiver or Concession Council resolved to continue providing a 50% concession in rates otherwise payable on lots 2, 130 & 4 Round Drive, commencing on 1 July 2014 for a period of 10 years, in recognition of the representation facilities the Club provides to the Kotopping community = 1,930 42,620 1,368 in recognition of the recreation facilities the Club provides to the Katanning community.